-If An Office Environment Bores You, Here are Non Office Jobs To Consider
+Bored By Office Environments?
+Here are 10 Non-Office Jobs To Consider

-You can’t spend your time doing something that you hate and that is slowly killing your soul.
+You can’t spend your time doing something that you hate.
+It will kill you slowly.

 However, if you are in this category of people, sticking to an office job for so long might make you feel lonely, depressed or undervalued.